grafana/alloy/docs/sources/reference/components/otelcol.processor.deltatocumulative.md

 ### Basic usage

-This example converts delta temporarlity metrics to cumulative before sending it to [otelcol.exporter.otlp][] for further processing:
+This example converts delta temporality metrics to cumulative before sending it to [otelcol.exporter.otlp][] for further processing:

 ```alloy
 otelcol.processor.deltatocumulative "default" {